Relieve or Eliminate Elbow Pain Without Surgery in Dallas, TX

 Lateral epicondylitis, also known as tennis elbow, lateral elbow pain, archer’s elbow, epitrochlear bursitis and shooter’s elbow, is a common source of pain in the elbow.
 It refers to the damage in the form of small tears in the lateral part of the elbow where the tendons attach to the bone from outside of the joint.
 It is common in people over the age of 30.

 Non-Surgical Therapy for Golfer’s Elbow Pain

 This is also referred to as climber’s elbow, little league elbow, pitcher’s elbow, hand shaking politician’s elbow, and rowing elbow.
 Medically, it is referred to as epicondylitis.
 Golfer’s Elbow is a form of tendonitis where the inner side of the elbow becomes inflamed.
 The tendons that are attached to the joints and the muscle and bones in the forearm become inflamed.

 Regenerative Medicine for Distal Biceps Tendon Partial Tear

 The bicep muscle helps to keep the shoulder steady.
 It also assists in rotating the forearm and bending the elbow.
 A tendon that holds the muscle and bone together is found at the end of the bicep.
 The biceps tendons attaches the bicep muscle from the shoulder to the elbow.
-A tear on this tendon causes a loss of strength in the arm, which ultimately leads to inability to turn the arm forcefully from the palms downwards and upwards.
+A tear on this tendon causes a loss of strength in the arm, which ultimately leads to an inability to turn the arm forcefully from the palms downwards and upwards.
 The tendon tear can either be complete or partial.
 A complete tear can split the tendon in two detached sections, and this has to be surgically repaired, but a partial tear does not split the tendon entirely.
-A distal biceps tendon tear may arise as a result due to heavy resistance used to forcefully bend the elbow or as a result of heavy resistance forced to straighten the elbow.
+A distal biceps tendon tear may arise as a result of heavy resistance used to forcefully bend the elbow or as a result of heavy resistance forced to straighten the elbow.